georgexyz19/georgexyz.com/content/posts/what-is-behind-flask-run.md

     return '<h1>Hello World</h1>'
 ```

-You can use the Python 3 build in venv module to create a virtual environment like below.
+You can use the Python 3 built-in venv module to create a virtual environment like below.

 ```
 $ python -m venv ven